 The authorized capital of the Corporation consists of an unlimited number of Common Shares, an unlimited number of First Preference Shares, issuable in series, and an unlimited number of Second Preference Shares, issuable in series, in each case without nominal or par value.
-As of 31 March 2003, 17,274,893 Common Shares were issued and outstanding.
+As of 31 March 2004, 17,472,472 Common Shares were issued and outstanding.
 Each Common Share carries one vote in respect of each matter to be voted upon at the meeting.
+As of 31 March 2004, 5,000,000 First Preference Shares, Series C and 8,000,000 First Preference Shares, Series D were issued and outstanding.
+None of the First Preference Shares carry any votes in respect of the matter to be voted upon at the meeting.

-Only holders of Common Shares of record at the close of business on 31 March 2003 will be entitled to vote at the meeting except to the extent that a holder of record has transferred shares after that date and the transferee of such shares establishes proper ownership and requests not later than 10 days before the meeting that the transferee's name be included in the list of shareholders entitled to vote at the meeting.
+Only holders of Common Shares of record at the close of business on 31 March 2004 will be entitled to vote at the meeting except to the extent that a holder of record has transferred shares after that date and the transferee of such shares establishes proper ownership and requests not later than 10 days before the meeting that the transferee's name be included in the list of shareholders entitled to vote at the meeting.